Search

 Fuzzing is submitting malformed input to an application to verify that it fails gracefully.
 It is important to ensure that our applications never fall into an unknown state or crash.
 To do so use fuzzing tests by adding bad input into every possible field within the application.

+Fuzzing also generally tests bound limits to ensure that there are no overflow vulnerabilities within our applications if our languages are not memory-safe.
 The bad input used for fuzzing is a combination of random, special characters, shell code, and anything else the fuzzer’s creators think may find problems.

-After this the DAST tool performs more targeted, automated testing, often referred to as “active testing” or “attack”.
+After this, the DAST tool performs more targeted, automated testing, often referred to as “active testing” or “attack”.
 It uses the information found during the crawling and fuzzing phases to create scripts that it can use to attack the application.

 DAST Testing

+DAST testing is partially an attempt to find business logic problems but also to find implementation problems (security bugs/code problems).
 A DAST tool can find several types of problems quickly and effectively, although it misses many types.
 Automated DAST tools are also not able to guarantee complete code coverage.

-DAST Tools are also not able to promise that they will be able to find and evaluate every page or feature within your application, it is necessary to manually ensure that they have seen every single part of your application for complete coverage.
+DAST Tools is also not able to promise that they will be able to find and evaluate every page or feature within your application, it is necessary to manually ensure that they have seen every single part of your application for complete coverage.

 Top Tip

-DAST tools often contain features for performing manual security testing, which can then yield significantly more accurate results, when used by a trained professionals.
+DAST tools are often used by Penetration Testers or Security Assessors in conjunction with other security tooling.
+DAST tools often contain features for performing manual security testing, which can then yield significantly more accurate results when used by trained professionals.

 What is SCA?

-Software Composition Analysis (SCA) is verification of the third-party libraries, frameworks and components used within your application; all of the code that you and your team did not write is considered by SCA tools.
+Software Composition Analysis (SCA) is the verification of the third-party libraries, frameworks and components used within your application; all of the code that you and your team did not write is considered by SCA tools.

 Although SCA is often partially covered as part of SAST tools, it is not necessarily complete or exhaustive when compared to a standalone SCA tool.